Wold-type decomposition for doubly twisted left-invertible covariant representations: Introduction

 \section{Introduction}

 Wold \cite{W} showed that an isometry on a Hilbert space can be decomposed orthogonally as a shift and a unitary uniquely as a direct summand.
 S{\l}oci{\'n}ski \cite{Sl80} provided this decomposition for doubly commuting case.
-In recent years, there has been several results in this direction, see \cite{MS99,Po89,S01, S14,SZ08,Sl80,TV19}.
+This decomposition and its applications to weakly stationary random fields is also discussed in a book by Mandrekar and Redett \cite{VR17}.
+In recent years, there has been several results in this direction, see \cite{AS25, MS99,Po89,S01, S14,SZ08,Sl80,TV19}.
 In \cite{La22}, Lata, Pokhriyal and Singh proved the orthogonal decomposition for near-isometry and also explored the case of doubly commuting.
 In \cite{Ra22} Rakshit, Sarkar and Suryawanshi extended the notion of doubly commuting isometries and introduced the notion of $\mathcal{U}_n$-twisted isometries and proved that they admit the Wold-type decomposition.

 Wold-type decomposition for Cuntz (row) isometries \cite{C77} was studied by Popescu \cite{Po89}.
 Pimsner \cite{P97} using covariant representations generalized the notion of algebras generated by Cuntz isometries and proved that the covariant representation of a $C^*$-correspondence is isometric is equivalent to that the representation extends to the Toeplitz algebra of the correspondence.
 Muhly and Solel in \cite{MS99} proved the Wold-type decomposition by considering isometric covariant representations.
 Doubly comuting case of this result is due to Skalski-Zacharias \cite{SZ08}.